Jun-Zhang-32108/Embedded_Image_Processing/README.md

 This repository is organized as follows:

- * `app` contains source files for the lab applications, grouped in subfolders by project.
+ * `app` contains source files for the applications, grouped in subfolders by project.
 It also contains build automation scripts for helping with the lab tasks.
  * `bsp` is an empty folder which will contain the generated Board Support Packages for different configurations.
  * `hardware` contains files describing the custom hardware platform.
  * `model` contains the (ready-to-build) ForSyDe-Haskell project which represents the executable functional specification of the application that needs to be implemented on the given hardware platform.